 - Then sign up for Ebates/Rakuten and start earning cash back when you shop online

 You have to eat.
 At some point you will walk into a grocery store and stock up on food.
 Are you going to leave money on the table by not taking advantage of Ibotta?
 Or, are you going to take a concrete step and sign up for Ibotta to start earning cash back rewards?
 (Wait until the app starts telling you how much your friends are getting back, and you will feel silly for not starting sooner.)

 We all shop online.
 So, why not install the Rakuten Browser Button.
 Whenever your browser loads an online shopping site, you will be alerted to get cash back.
 We love this because it literally requires no effort.
 Just do what you normally do and get your rewards.

 While frugal living might seem like a ton of work, saving money and living frugally becomes effortless once you incorporate the tips above into your daily life.

 An easy first step?
 Download the Dosh app and link your credit or debit card.
 You’ll start collecting free money (on autopilot) right now.

 Alright!
 Those are the best frugal living tips and ideas for 2020!
 Do you have any frugal living tips and tricks you use daily?
 Let us know in the comments below!

 Be sure to follow us on Pinterest for more tips for easy frugal living!

 Want to save this article for later?
-Pin it here.
+Pin it here or bookmark it now.